The Minimal Search Space for Conditional Causal Bandits: Experimental Results

-We present empirical evidence that restricting the node search space to the mGISS allows a straightforward UCB-based\footnotemark algorithm (which we call CondIntUCB) for conditional causal bandits to converge more rapidly to better nodes.
+\textbf{Impact on conditional intervention bandits} We present empirical evidence that restricting the node search space to the mGISS allows a straightforward UCB-based\footnotemark algorithm (which we call CondIntUCB) for conditional causal bandits to converge more rapidly to better nodes.

 As explained in \Cref{sec:prelims}, on each round the algorithm must (i) choose which node $X$ to intervene on; and (ii) choose the value for $X$, given its conditioning set $Z_{X}$\footnotemark.

 Choice (i) employs UCB over nodes, while choice (ii) utilizes a UCB instance specific to the conditioning set value.
 In other words, for each realization of $\condset_{X}$ (each context) there is a UCB.
 This is identical to what is described in \citet[\S 18.1]{lattimore2020bandit} for contextual bandits with one bandit per context.
 The cumulative regret\footnotemark is computed with respect to node choice, since we want to see how our node selection method affects the quality of node choice by CondIntUCB.